-- Failure to meet the health, physical, emotional, or behavioral standards set forth in this Handbook, the North Carolina Nursing Practice Act, or by the North Carolina State Board of Nursing. - Engaging in and act or behavior that threatens, or has the potential to threaten, the physical, emotional, mental, or environmental safety of the patient, family members, another student, faculty member, or other health care provider, or any member of the public. - Falsification or failure to complete departmental or college documents, nursing departmental requirements, such as, but not limited to, college admission forms, financial aid documents, medical form, CPR certification, ADN Demographic Sheet or ADN admissions information. - The unauthorized disclosure of confidential client/patient medical information or other violation of HIPAA. - "Unsafe Nursing Practice" as set forth in the Clinical Performance Evaluation Procedure. - Being denied privileges at a clinical site.
+- Failure to meet the health, physical, emotional, or behavioral standards set forth in this Handbook, the North Carolina Nursing Practice Act, or by the North Carolina State Board of Nursing. - Engaging in and act or behavior that threatens, or has the potential to threaten, the physical, emotional, mental, or environmental safety of the patient, family members, another student, faculty member, or other health care provider, or any member of the public. - Falsification or failure to complete departmental or college documents, nursing departmental requirements, such as, but not limited to, college admission forms, financial aid documents, medical form, CPR certification, ADN Demographic Sheet or ADN admissions information.

+- The unauthorized disclosure of confidential client/patient medical information or other violation of HIPAA. - "Unsafe Nursing Practice" as set forth in the Clinical Performance Evaluation Procedure. - Being denied privileges at a clinical site.
 Students denied privileges at one clinical site are not reassigned to an alternate site, and therefore are unable to meet course &/or program objectives.
-Students will be withdrawn (WF) from the course and possibly dismissed from the program. - Failure to make adequate academic progress in the program as provided in this Handbook. - Being chemically impaired during class or in the clinical setting. - Other violations of the standards set forth in this Handbook, the SCC Student Code of Conduct, or College policy.
+Students will be withdrawn (WF) from the course and possibly dismissed from the program. - Failure to make adequate academic progress in the program as provided in this Handbook. - Being chemically impaired during class or in the clinical setting. - Students recording faculty, staff, or fellow students using a recording device without prior approval will be subject to disciplinary actions.
+Students that have an accommodation notification indicating the use of a recording device for academic purposes issued by the Disability Service Office are exempt from this expectation. - Other violations of the standards set forth in this Handbook, the SCC Student Code of Conduct, or College policy.